martpie/museeks/README.md

 A simple, clean and cross-platform music player. ([museeks.io](http://museeks.io))

 > **Note**
-> Museeks is on its way to a big rewrite with some major UI changes, please help shape the future of the music player [in the discussions section](https://github.com/martpie/museeks/discussions)! :]
+> Museeks is on its way to a big rewrite with some major UI and Back-End changes, please help shape the future of the music player [in the discussions section](https://github.com/martpie/museeks/discussions)! :]

 ![Screenshot](screenshot.png)